Auropol/Bluemint/README.md

 # Bluemint
-Bluemint is a multi-functional library targetted on adding awesome things that are missing in JDK
+Bluemint is a multi-functional library targetted on adding awesome things that are missing in JDK.
+## Use
+See our **wiki** for that.